lammps/lammps/doc/src/pair_gauss.rst

 Restrictions
 """"""""""""

-The *gauss/cut* style is part of the USER-MISC package.
-It is only enabled if LAMMPS is build with that package.
+The *gauss* and *gauss/cut* styles are part of the EXTRA-PAIR package.
+They are only enabled if LAMMPS is build with that package.
 See the :doc:`Build package <Build_package>` doc page for more info.

 The *gauss* style does not apply :doc:`special_bonds <special_bonds>` factors.
 When using this pair style on a system that has bonds, the